 - Be observant around buildings, bridges, trees and shrubbery anywhere someone might hide.

 If you have concerns about Greenbelt safety please call Boise Parks & Recreation at 208-608-7600.
 To report suspicious activity on the Greenbelt or another park facility, call Boise Police dispatch at 208-377-6790.
 If it is an emergency, dial 911 immediately.

 To insure that all users' rights are protected and to guard against accidents, the Boise Parks & Recreation Department has established the following courtesies and safety guidelines for pedestrians, in-line skaters and cyclists to obey.

 - Stay only on designated trails.

 - Pedestrians have the right of way at all times.
 Cyclists and in-line skaters must be aware of pedestrians.

 - All Greenbelt users should stay to the right and use caution under bridges and at blind corners where vision could be impaired.

 - Pedestrians should not walk more than two abreast.

-- Motorized vehicles as defined by city code and hoofed animals are prohibited.
+- Motorized vehicles as defined by city code and hoofed animals are prohibited on the Greenbelt.
 (Maintenance, patrol and handicap vehicles are the exception.)

 - All non-paved sections are restricted to foot traffic only.